The cult of Elvis is alive and well in the Deep South

 Elvis fan and writer Robyn at The Arcade, the oldest restaurant in Memphis

-At this point I should mention: I’m an Elvis mega-fan – but whether or not you are, too, the King remains an excellent lens through which to explore this part of America, his rise to fame so closely intertwined with the politics, religion and culture of the day, that you can’t learn about the legend without getting under the skin of the home he never left.
+At this point I should mention: I’m an Elvis mega-fan – but whether or not you are too, the King and his life remain an excellent lens through which to explore the history of this part of America, his rise to fame so closely intertwined with the politics, religion and culture of the day, that you can’t learn about the legend without getting under the skin of the home he never left.

 Stop by the birthplace of Elvis